The legal position: no diagnosis required

 - Clear narrative explaining why diagnosis is not a precondition

-LA pushbacks and how to answer them
+local authority pushbacks and how to answer them

 - "School needs to do more SEN support first" — provide evidence of what has been tried; the graduated approach does not require diagnosis to escalate to EHCP request.